-Course Convener: A/Prof. Vijay Sivaraman, Room 334, vijay@unsw.edu.au Laboratory Contact: Mr. Hassan Habibi Gharakheili, Room 318, hhabibi@gmail.com
+Course Convener: Laboratory Contact: A/Prof. Vijay Sivaraman, MSEB level 7, vijay@unsw.edu.au Dr. Hassan Habibi Gharakheili, MSEB level 6, hhabibi@gmail.com

-Consultations: You are encouraged to ask questions on the course material, after the lecture class times in the first instance, rather than via email.
+Consultations: You are encouraged to ask questions on the course material, before or after the lecture class times in the first instance, rather than via email.
 Lecturer consultation times will be advised during lectures.
 You are welcome to email the laboratory demonstrator, who can answer your questions on this course and can also provide you with consultation times.
-ALL email enquiries should be made from your student email address with "TELE4642" in the subject line, otherwise they may not be answered.
+All email enquiries should be made from your student email address with "TELE4642" in the subject line, otherwise they may not be answered.